-Queensland locals have known for decades that there’s a quieter, more relaxed and local alternative to the always on-the-go Gold Coast.
-That doesn’t mean the Sunshine Coast, beginning an hour’s drive north of Brisbane, lacks for things to see or do.
+Queensland locals have known for decades that there’s a quieter, more relaxed and local alternative to the always-on-the-go Gold Coast.
+That doesn’t mean the Sunshine Coast, beginning an hour’s drive north of Brisbane, lacks things to see or do.
 It just means visitors can leave the little cares at home, enjoying the smaller cities, slower pace of life, less touristy vibe, and beautiful wilderness that add up to make the Sunshine Coast so distinctive.

 How to get the most out of the Sunshine Coast?
 That depends on what kind of traveller you are, and whether your visit is a short stay of a few days or a more relaxed, ‘snowbird’ style escape.
 In a destination like Sunshine Coast, it’s tempting just to settle in and enjoy the lifestyle.
 Certainly, if you’re only here for a few days, that approach works.
 But since the Sunshine Coast is made up of numerous small cities and towns, it’s best to rent a car if you’re staying a while or want to explore.